Sharna Burgess As ‘The Bachelorette’: ‘DWTS’ Pro Eyes Ultimate Reality Gig

 “Yeah!
 Sure, why not?”
 Sharna said when asked is she would ever sign on to ABC’s long-running reality dating show.
 “Who doesn’t want a bunch of beautiful men all pining for your attention?
 I would love to!”

-In the same interview, Burgess downplayed rumors that she is romantically involved with Bolton, the pro bill rider she is paired with this season on Dancing with the Stars.
+In the same interview, Burgess downplayed rumors that she is romantically involved with Bolton, the pro bull rider she is paired with this season on Dancing with the Stars.

 “I’m just not that girl,” Sharna said.
 “I’m a professional before all of it.
 We by no means are out there trying to make this a romantic thing.”